mzm0152/starter-academic/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Economics
+  - course: PhD Candidate, in Economics
     institution: University of Houston
     year: (expected 2023)
   - course: Master of Science, in Economics